- Home

 Is this home right for me?

-Our checklist of suggested questions is designed to help you remember the things you see and the way a home makes you feel, as well as the information you are given, when visiting
+Our checklist of suggested questions is designed to help you remember the things you see and the way a home makes you feel, as well as the information you are given, when visiting.

 It features the questions Anchor colleagues say are most commonly asked as well as factors our existing care home residents have told us were most important to them when choosing a home.